-My Wife Lynn and I have been in the loan business for almost 30 years.
+My Wife Lynn and I have been in the loan business since January 1988.
 We have personally executed or been responsible for thousands and thousands of home loans in California.
-Sun Pacific Mortgage has a California Bureau of Real Estate Broker License, and I am the principal Broker.
+Sun Pacific Mortgage has a California Bureau of Real Estate Broker License and I am the principal Broker.
 We also have the federally mandated Nationwide Mortgage Licensing System (NMLS) License.

-6 or 7 years ago we were doing real estate and all types of loan programs, from the 30 year fixed rate programs to Hard Money.
+For about 25 years we were doing real estate and all types of loan programs, from the 30 year fixed rate programs to Hard Money.
 Then the underwriting guidelines for the 30-year fixed rate programs became too restrictive, so we decided to do only Hard Money loans.
 Since then we have expanded to the point where we fund over 20 loans per month.
 In April 2017 we funded 24 loans for almost $8 million dollars; In 2018 we funded over $100,000,000 in trust deed offerings with our many Private Investors.

-Because all we do are Hard Money loans, we are expert, and most importantly, compliant with the myriad of regulations that apply to hard money.
-We are active members of the Hard Money organization CMA (California Mortgage Association) and attend all of their 4 annual conferences.
+Because all we now offer are Hard Money loans, we are expert and most importantly, compliant with the myriad of regulations that apply to hard money.
+We are active members of the Hard Money organization CMA (California Mortgage Association) and attend the various conferences they hold throughout each year.
 At these conventions we receive training on current hard money regulations and learn how to comply.
 Professionals explain proposed legislation impacting the industry.

-We have on retainer, and regularly consult, the number one Hard Money attorney for CMA, Dennis Doss, to make sure we correctly interpret and apply any and all state and federal regulations – keeping our Investors safe as possible when investing in deeds of trusts through us.
+We have on retainer, and regularly consult, the #1 Hard Money attorney for CMA, Dennis Doss, to make sure we correctly interpret and apply any and all state and federal regulations – keeping our Investors safe as possible when investing in deeds of trusts through us.

-Our loan docs are specific to hard money and customized to conform precisely to federal and state regulations regarding hard money.
+Our loan docs are specific to hard money and customized to conform precisely to federal and state regulations regarding such financing.
 They are monitored and updated on a regular basis by our hard money doc service.

 We subscribe to the Dodd-Frank Update and the RESPA News.
 We read their frequent publications from cover to cover allowing us to stay on the cutting edge of our industry.

 We do all this on your behalf because you are the Lender.
 Our compliance makes you compliant as we truly value our relationship.

 Let me start off by saying that I will always do loans to homeowners that are owner occupants.
 It is an important segment of lending and a heck of a niche for my office.
-It also has the most regulation by the state and feds who, in their infinite wisdom, have decided that this category of homeowner needs protection.
+It also has the most regulation by the state and feds who have decided that this category of homeowner needs protection.
 Lots and lots of protection.